Anant/example-apache-spark-and-datastax-astra/Connect/README.md

 2. `cd spark-3.0.1-bin-hadoop2.7`
 3. `./sbin/start-master.sh`
 4. `./sbin/start-slave.sh <master-url>`
-    - To the find the master url in Gitpod, open port `8080` in a new browser and copy it paste the master url into the designated spot
+    - To the find the master url in Gitpod, open port `8080` in a new browser and copy and paste the master url into the designated spot

 ## Step 3: Download DataStax Astra Secure Connect Bundle and Insert into Gitpod
 1. If you do not already have a DataStax Astra database, you can follow the set-up instructions on the README.md for https://github.com/Anant/cassandra.api up to Step 1.4 or "Download Secure Connect Bundle".